 Hedge funds are alternative investment funds that have expanded exponentially over the years.
 Today, there are over 3,691 hedge funds in the US, accounting for 75% of the Assets Under Management (AuM).1

 Unlike mutual funds, which are highly regulated investment vehicles, hedge funds cover a broad spectrum of asset classes and investment strategies.
-They have a wide range of tools and techniques at their disposal, including derivatives trading, investing in illiquid markets, and taking short positions.
+They have a wide range of tools and techniques, including derivatives trading, investing in illiquid markets, and taking short positions.

 1926: The Graham-Newman Corp

 During the bull market of the 1920s in the US, several wealthy private investment vehicles emerged.
-The Graham-Newman Partnership was the best known among them, founded by Benjamin Graham and Jerry Newman, his long-time business partner.
+The Graham-Newman Partnership was the best known, founded by Benjamin Graham and Jerry Newman, his long-time business partner.

 In 1926, Graham entered into an investment partnership with Jerome Newman and began to fine-tune his deep-value investment strategy.
 They saw a lot of success until 1929, but the market crash wiped off a big chunk of their profits during that year.
 Graham-Newman landed in colossal debt.